In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Top Champange Pick Bellecart Salmon

-Gaston Chiquet Premier Cru Brut Rosé ~ It’s very clear I am a HUGE fan of rosé champagne.
-I just love all the feels of a rosé champagne.
-This one again understands me and my bubbly needs.
 Smuckers strawberry jam with layers of spice and limestone.
-With it’s salmon-cooper hue, this wine is ripe with such perfect acidity.
+With its salmon-cooper hue, this wine is ripe with such perfect acidity.
 It pairs perfectly with almost every meal.
-It’s mostly Pinot Meunier but the Chardonnay and Pinot Noir round out it’s elegance.
+It’s mostly pinot meunier but the chardonnay and pinot noir round out it’s elegance.
 This is definitely a party champagne.

 Champagne Wafflart-Antoniolli Rosé ~ An off the beaten path champagne that many people don’t know about.
-A blend of Pinot Meunier and Pinot Noir, this wine has explosive flavors of strawberry and cherry, But the Pinot Meunier brings so much richness to this Champagne.
+A blend of pinot meunier and pinot noir, this wine has explosive flavors of strawberry and cherry, But the pinot meunier brings so much richness to this Champagne.
 Sip Me Baby One More Time!

 Best champagne pick from @popculturechampagne